offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

  * A conditional gene expression matrix captures snapshots in different states / conditions.
 For example, there exists some set of genes that are transcribed more / less when comparing a ...

     * cancerous blood cell vs non-cancerous blood cell.
-    * rose cell that's bloomed vs rose cell that's un-bloomed.
+    * rose cell that's bloomed vs rose cell that's unbloomed.
     * bacteria cell when flagella is moving vs bacteria cell when flagella is still.
     * mouse cell that's inflamed vs mouse cell that's un-inflamed.